1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/imgui.md

 #### Parameters

 - `label`: The name of the window.
-- `opened`: This optional parameter controls the visibility and state of the close ('X') button in the window's title bar.
+- `open`: This optional parameter controls the visibility and state of the `X` close button in window's title bar.
 Passing `nil` disables the close button, making it invisible.
 - `flags`: ImGui window flags (default is 0).

 #### Return Value

 1. Boolean indicating if the window is open.
-2. If `opened` parameter was specified, returns updated boolean value for `opened`.
+2. If `open` parameter was specified, returns updated boolean value for `open`.

 #### Example